-12 credits 7 credits
+7 credits

 Domestic Chinese students are also required to take all Chinese politics courses required by the Ministry of Education of China.
+International students are required to take 12 credits of Chinese language and culture courses.

 Course requirements for each of the credit categories are listed below: